Why ground combat troops need a disposable weapon

 Hammarström also points to the fact a single-use weapon typically constitutes a lower cost, weight and training burden than the corresponding reloadable weapon with a single round.
 Because the weapon system will not be fired multiple times, lighter materials can be used while still maintaining safety and effect.
 In some cases, this lower price point and ease of use will allow a weapon such as a disposable recoilless rifle to be distributed to every soldier or every second soldier, greatly increasing a platoon’s ability to cause major damage to the enemy.

-Stefan Slycke, Head of Technical Sales Support within Saab’s business unit Ground Combat, points out that having more weapon systems deployed among your ground forces brings a number of advantages.
+Stefan Slycke, Head of customer services support within Saab’s business unit Ground Combat, points out that having more weapon systems deployed among your ground forces brings a number of advantages.
 “Because you don’t need to be a gunner to operate a system like the AT4, everyone from a special forces soldier to a cook or logistics officer has the potential to fire on the enemy,” he says.
 “That’s the beauty of a non-expert weapon.”

 “That’s the beauty of a non-expert weapon.”